COMING SOON!!!

 -

-Description: A wonderful cross section of the normal life in the Japanese countryside.
+Description: A diverse cross section of normal life in the Japanese countryside.
 From small town, through the suburbs, and into the forests.
-With ancient cobblestones and stunning views of rice fields.
+With 1.1km of ancient cobblestones being the highlight of the day and with stunning views of rice fields.

 Stay: Magome or nearby